 Before agreeing to become “Certified” we highly recommend that you perform some research to discover if any standardized/enforced PEMF treatment methodologies are employed across all Practitioners who are “Certified” (by the Certifying Organization).
 Consider that if the CO's specific treatment standards and protocols existed among the “Certified” Practitioners, then there should be explicit uniformity when treatments are administered from all "Certified" Practitioners.

-For all the above reasons, Magnus Magnetica has made a conscious, well informed and deliberate decision to NOT Certify our Practitioners, at this point in time.
-Rather, we have chosen a path to provide the most up to date information, research and proven protocols to our constituent Practitioners through our educational channels, network of Licensed Vets and personalized training.
+For all the above reasons, Magnus Magnetica has made a conscious, well informed and deliberate decision to avoid “Certification” of its Technicians at this point in time.
+Rather, we have chosen a path to provide the most up to date information, research and proven protocols to our constituent Technicians through our educational channels, network of Licensed Vets and personalized training.

 When potential Technicians inquire about EquiPulse PEMF Training their backgrounds can include a wide variety of backgrounds within their respective disciplines and personal or professional experience.
 Rather than require a standard certification or training template for the new EquiPulse Technician, Magnus Magnetica formats and provides training based upon the actual needs of the Technicians.
 Those candidates who have little or no medical background (whether human or animal) will require far more support, education and hands on training than an experienced and licensed Equine Vet, Registered Vet Technician, Trainer or individual who has been working with horses for years and is familiar with a variety of therapeutic modalities.

 Magnus Magnetica has over a decade worth of implementing the EquiPulse in our country's top Equine Therapeutic Centers, Veterinary Clinics/Hospitals, coupled with some of the most highly regarded Equine Sports Therapists in the USA.
-This provides the new Practitioners with all the necessary resources required to develop the an effective understanding of best practices and effective treatment protocols, which are based upon their individual training needs.
+This provides the new Technicians with all the necessary resources required to develop the an effective understanding of best practices and effective treatment protocols, which are based upon their individual training needs.